 Print your KWL chart on A3 paper and display in the classroom for students to post questions or learning on throughout the investigation.

 Alternatively print a chart for each student to keep their own.

-If you are using a printed KWL chart, sticky-notes or paper with blue tac are good options to write and display students input on as they can be moved on the chart.
+If you are using a printed KWL chart, stickyoptions to write and display students input on as they can be moved on the chart.